As a courtesy to our practice and those patients needing an urgent appointment, we require a 24-hour notification during office hours.

 - Doctor’s notes

-- Completed patient forms
+- Completed forms (if you’re having a procedure)

 - A list of your medicines and their doses (include non-prescription products such as vitamins and over-the-counter supplements)